 Liberty Petroleum signs deal with Somalia's federal government to secure three offshore petroleum blocks

+The historic signing ceremony, sitting left to right, Abdulkadir Aden Mohamud, CEO, Somalia Petroleum Authority, Abdirizak Omar Mohamed, Minister of Petroleum and Mineral Resources and Lane Franks, CEO of Liberty.
+Standing Liberty/Somalia team.

-Liberty Petroleum, has gained entry into one of Africa’s last undrilled frontier zones by signing three production sharing agreements (PSAs)
+Liberty Petroleum, has gained entry into one of Africa’s last undrilled frontier offshore petroleum zones by signing three production sharing agreements (PSAs)

-PHOENIX, AZ, USA, March 11, 2024 /EINPresswire.com/ -- Liberty Petroleum Corporation (“Liberty” or the “Operator”) is pleased to announce the signing of three Production Sharing Agreements (“PSA's”) between the Federal Government of Somalia and Liberty’s affiliated company, Petro Quest Africa Corporation.
-The three contracts (Blocks 131, 190 & 206) were signed at a ceremony attended by Abdirizak Omar Mohamed, Minister of Petroleum and Mineral Resources, Abdulkadir Aden Mohamud, CEO, Somali Petroleum Authority and Lane Franks, CEO of Liberty.
+PHOENIX, ARIZONA, USA, March 12, 2024 /EINPresswire.com/ -- Liberty Petroleum Corporation (“Liberty” or the “Operator”) is pleased to announce the signing of three Production Sharing Agreements (“PSA's”) between the Federal Government of Somalia and Liberty’s affiliated company, Petro Quest Africa Corporation.
+The three contracts (Blocks 131, 190 & 206) were signed at a ceremony on March 7, 2024 attended by Abdirizak Omar Mohamed, Minister of Petroleum and Mineral Resources, Abdulkadir Aden Mohamud, CEO, Somali Petroleum Authority and Lane Franks, CEO of Liberty.

 Following the recent discovery of commercial oil and gas in Kenya, Uganda, Tanzania and Mozambique the oil industry has re-assessed the petroleum prospectivity of East Africa.
 Liberty has identified at least four potential source rock intervals which are expected to be present based on recent exploration results in East Africa.
 In 2012 several regional 2D seismic surveys offshore were acquired, the interpretation of these seismic surveys has identified a variety of very large structural and stratigraphic trapping geometries some of which appear to have seismic attributes which could be indicative of the presence of hydrocarbons.
 A US Government report indicates Somalia may have at least 30 billion barrels of oil and gas reserves.